-Join Human Rights Law Centre’s Director of Advocacy and Research, Emily Howie, and Human Rights Watch Deputy Executive Director, Iain Levine as they discuss the protection of human rights at a time of great hostility and even greater need.
-How do we address these assaults on international norms and human rights in the US, Europe and here in Australia?
-What role should be played by global institutions like the United Nations?
-How can democracy and the rule of law protect the rights of minorities – refugees, Muslims, LGBTI people and others?
-And what is the role of civil society and non-governmental organisations like Human Rights Watch in this changing world?
+Human Rights Law Centre’s Director of Communications, Michelle Bennett and Human Rights Watch Deputy Executive Director, Iain Levine discussed the protection of human rights at a time of great hostility and even greater need.
+Human Rights in the Age of Trump looked at how we address the assaults on international norms and human rights in the US, Europe and here in Australia.
+Iain and Michelle also talked about what role the media played in the US elections and how democracy and the rule of law protect the rights of minorities – refugees, Muslims, LGBTI people and others.

 Date: Wednesday 22 March 2017